 Master of Commerce (UNE, 2009)

 Graduate Certificate of Editing and Electronic Publishing (MQ, 2017)

-Favourite genres: Fiction – literary, crime, thrillers, mystery.
-Non-fiction – art, history, literature, philosophy, nature writing.
+Genres I read: literary fiction, crime, thrillers, mystery, art, history, literature, philosophy, self-help, nature writing.

-Genres/material I won’t beta read: Romance, sci-fi, dystopia, erotica.
+Genres/material I won’t read: Romance, sci-fi, dystopia, erotica.

 Favourite authors: Janet Evanovich, Jeanette Winterson, Sara Paretsky, Barbara Kingsolver, Dervla Murphy, Harumi Murakami, Robert Macfarlane, Heather Rose, PG Wodehouse.